 Third-party patch management in WSUS

 WSUS is a simple, efficient, and reliable solution that provides centralized management of all Microsoft updates in your enterprise at no additional cost.
 But is everything rainbows and butterflies with WSUS?
-Definitely not.
+Not.
 WSUS has one major drawback, which is that it doesn’t offer support for third-party patching.

 With cyberattacks increasingly targeting third-party applications, failing to patch the vulnerabilities in these applications can be a real threat to any enterprise.

 Patch Connect Plus, a comprehensive tool for third-party patch management, offers automated third-party patching, customized deployment with pre and post-scripts, detailed deployment reports, and support for over 350 third-party applications.

-Its reliability and ease of use makes Patch Connect Plus the perfect partner to WSUS.
+Its reliability and ease of use make Patch Connect Plus the perfect partner to WSUS.
 Start your 30-day, free trial Patch Connect Plus now!